IBM/CodeEngine/thumbnail/README.md

-In Code Engine we use the `bind` operation to connect our workloads up to service instances - all we need is the application name and service instance name that we used in the `resource service-instance-create` command in the previous section, Code Engine will do the rest:
+In Code Engine we use the `bind` operation to connect our workloads up to service instances - all we need is the application name and service instance name that we used in the `resource service-instance-create` command in the previous section, Code Engine will then inject these environment variables for
+us:

 ```
 $ ibmcloud ce app bind --name thumbnail --service-instance thumbnail-cos